NicolasDenutte/ats-packet/provision/README.md

-# Terraform plans for AppScale ATS deployments on Packet
+# Terraform plans for AppScale ATS deployments on Equinix Metal™

 ## Plans